SpenceKonde/DxCore/README.md

 ### There is no A0 or PIN_PD0 (pin 12) on DB-series or DD-series parts with less than 48 pins
 DD-series parts and DB-series parts with 32 or 28 pins don't have a an analog channel 0.
 It's located on pin PD0, which was displaced by the `VDDIO2` pin.
 Based on the errata - the PD0 pad exists on the chip (at least for the DBs)... but doesn't have a bond wire attached to it.
 Per manufacturer recommendations we disable the digital input buffer to save power, as it can pick up noise like any floating pin, which will cause power to be wasted if the input buffer is enabled.

+PD0 is back as a usable pin on the EA and EB-series parts, as the Ex-series doesn't have MVIO (thus far), so VDDIO2 didn't need to take over a pin.

+#### There is no A0-3 or PIN_PD0-3 on 20 and 14-pin parts
+Additionally on the DD-series parts, since they can no longer steal PD0's pin for VDDIO2, they took PC0 instead.

+#### 20 and 14-pin parts big holes in the numbering
+14-pin parts have digital pin numbers 0, 1, 9, 10, 11, 16, 17, 18, 19, 20, 21
+But if you look them in PIN_Pxn notation, the reasoning is clearer: PA0-1, skip over the rest of portA, There's no PC0, then there is PC1-3, and PD4-7, plus PF6 and PF7, which are less than useful, being reset and input only, and UPDI, respectively.
+This allows U
+20-pin parts have PA0-7, PC1-3, PD4-7, PF6-7 17 pins plus 3 power pins on DD.

+Because the EB will not have MVIO, it will not need VDDIO2, hence it will have PC0.

 ### Link-time Optimization (LTO) support
 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the tinyAVR Dx- Series parts also support LTO, so there is no need to make it optional, as was done with ATTinyCore.
 This was a HUGE improvement in codesize when introduced, typically on the order of 5-20%!

 ## Exposed Hardware Features
+To the greatest extent possible, all hardware features of these devices are exposed
 ### MVIO (DB, DD only)
 There isn't really anything to do differently in the core to support MVIO - though the [DxCore library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/DxCore/README.md) provides a slightly easier interface for checking the MVIO state, and measuring the voltage on VDDIO2.
 In short, what MVIO does is act as a level shifter built into the chip for PORTC:
 * PORTC is powered by VDDIO2.
 The input voltage levels on PORTC will be based on VDDIO2, not VDD, and the output HIGH voltage will be VDDIO2 not VDD.